EdmundLuan/EdmundLuan.github.io/_pages/CAMERAS.md

 <br/>

--   In this project, we investigate **distributed consensus** control algorithms for MAS with **time-varying state constraints**, uncertainties and external disturbances.
+-   In this project, we investigate **distributed consensus** control algorithms for MASs with **time-varying state constraints**, uncertainties and external disturbances.
 We hope to extend applications of MASs into realistic scenarios involving the above conditions.

 <br/>
 <br/>

-## Progress:
+## Contribution

 -   We have proposed a distributed leaderless consensus framework for a class of continuous-time nonlinear MASs with time-varying asymmetric state constraints, uncertainties, and disturbances under time-varying directed topologies.
 -   In the presence of bounded disturbances, continuous uncertainties in agents' models, and **time-varying constraints on agents' positions**, consensus control algorithms under the CAMERAS framework for MASs consisting of agents governed by first- or second-order dynamics have been put forward and validated theoretically and numerically.